Paul Stoddart: Minardi

-In 2001, Stoddart purchased Minardi when Gabriele Rumi sold the team to him shortly prior to the 2001 Formula One Season.
+In 2001, Stoddart purchased Minardi when Gabriele Rumi sold the team to him prior to the 2001 Formula One Season.
 From purchase to the first race the team completed the PS01 in six weeks.
-The car was emblazoned European Aviation sponsorship and used an uprated version of the 2000 Minardi Fondmetal V10.
-Whilst perennial backmarkers, during 2001 future World Champion Fernando Alonso drove for the team and was rated highly.
+The car was emblazoned with European Aviation sponsorship and used an uprated version of the 2000 Minardi Fondmetal V10.
+Whilst perennial backmarkers, during 2001 future world champion Fernando Alonso drove for the team and was rated highly.
 In 2002, Stoddart hired Australian Mark Webber who scored points on his debut at the 2002 Australian Grand Prix.

 Finances were always a challenge for the team, as was sponsorship.
-In 2003, Formula One owner Bernie Ecclestone invested $4million into the struggling team.
+In 2003, Formula One owner Bernie Ecclestone invested $4 million into the struggling team.
 Wilux became a lead sponsor in 2004, however terminated their agreement after they were not told the team would run without logos at the 2004 British Grand Prix.
-Stoddart had elected to run blank cars due to the death of Minardi sporting director, John Walton.
-In 2005, the team was sponsored by another Stoddart firm - OzJet.
-One of the teams greatest successes under Stoddart's ownership would come at the farcical 2005 United States Grand Prix where just six cars competed - Minardi scoring 7 points with both cars finishing.
+Stoddart had elected to run blank cars due to the death of Minardi sporting director John Walton.
+In 2005, the team was sponsored by another Stoddart firm—OzJet.
+One of the team's greatest successes under Stoddart's ownership would come at the 2005 United States Grand Prix where just six cars competed—Minardi scoring 7 points with both cars finishing.

 Throughout his ownership, Stoddart regularly campaigned for budget caps and greater consideration of financial incentives to smaller teams like his own.
-This included a public battle with McLaren boss, Ron Dennis.
-When Eddie Jordan sold Jordan Grand Prix to Alex Shnaider in 2005, Stoddart expressed concerns for his teams future.
-On 12 September 2005, Stoddart announced that he had sold his team to Red Bull Racing owner Dietrich Mateschitz who subsequently rebranded the team as Toro Rosso.
+This included a public battle with McLaren boss Ron Dennis.
+When Eddie Jordan sold Jordan Grand Prix to Alex Shnaider in 2005, Stoddart expressed concerns for his team's future.
+On 12 September 2005, Stoddart announced that he had sold the team to Red Bull Racing owner Dietrich Mateschitz who subsequently rebranded the team as Toro Rosso.